Overview — The Review Queue

 ## Assignment

-When you open a filing for review, the system automatically assigns it to you.
-The filing moves to **Under Review** and your name appears on the queue item.
+When you open a SUBMITTED filing for review, the system automatically assigns ("claims") it to you.
+The filing moves to **Under Review** and your name appears on the queue row.

 To reassign a filing to another clerk, open the filing and use the **Assign** dropdown in the review panel.
 Only active clerks at your court appear in the list.